wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 The client also has environment variable configuration for headless use.

-``HALSIMXRP_BT_ADDRESS``: The Bluetooth device address to connect to.
+``HALSIMXRP_BT_ADDRESS``: The Bluetooth target to connect to.
+On Linux, this is the Bluetooth device address.
+On macOS, this can be the CoreBluetooth UUID or advertised XRP device name.
 No default.

 ``HALSIMXRP_BT_ADDRESS_TYPE``: The Bluetooth LE address type.
 Supported values are `public` and `random`.
 Defaults to `random`.

 The firmware advertises a device name of the form `WPIXRP-AAAA-BBBB` and accepts LE L2CAP Credit-Based Mode connections on PSM `0x0081`.
 Each L2CAP SDU contains one XRP protocol packet.

-The native Bluetooth L2CAP transport is currently implemented for Linux.
+The native Bluetooth L2CAP transport is implemented for Linux and macOS.
+Windows reports the transport as unsupported because the Windows desktop Bluetooth socket API does not expose Bluetooth LE L2CAP Credit-Based Mode.

 ## XRP Protocol